Frequently Asked Questions

 - What do your students do when they have finished their course?

 Many learners go on to university or further study here at Calderdale College, or into successful careers in their chosen field.
-In some subject areas you can study right up to degree level at Calderdale College, degrees are awarded by partner universities, Bradford University, Huddersfield University and Leeds Metropolitan University.
+In some subject areas you can study right up to degree level at Calderdale College, degrees are awarded by partner universities, Bradford University, Huddersfield University and Leeds Beckett University.

 - Why do you have security?